 There were 6 Brands within their Top 500 on 25 Sep, but 4 days later there are 9.

 5. Deep-dive into the data.
-Click through to compare the different reports within the app to investigate any hunches and drill into changes that could produce meaningful insights into your competitor’s business.
+Click through to compare the different reports to investigate any hunches and drill into changes that could produce meaningful insights into your competitor’s business.
 Download the data to csv for even more data.